Ridhii/SyncdSim/index.md

 Processor is responsible for getting memory operations from a Task.
 It keeps a queue of MemoryAction objects that contain an address and an associated memory action type (e.g. a action_type_mem_read), and feeds the memory actions to protocol handler one at a time, and only when the previous memory action has finished.
 When the queue runs empty, the processor tries to fetch a new Task if one is available, and pre-processes the address of a memory action to be 64-byte aligned (which is the size of a cache line).
 In the case when a memory address spans two lines, processor will split that Memory Action into two, that have identical memory action types.

 ## Cache
+Our Cache supports configurable number of sets as well as associativity.
+Cache keeps a message queue and all messages are from local Protocol Handler, requesting to read a line, update (add/modify) a line, or invalidate a line.
+Cache will take request one by one, fulfill it, and ACK back to the Protocol Handler by adding to its incoming message queue.
+When eviction happens during an update, the Cache uses LRU policy to select a victim, and notify the Protocol Handler who could then change the cache line status accordingly.

 ## Directory